PANHANDLE PIONEER SETTLEMENT

 The settlement is at 17869 NW Pioneer Settlement Rd., Blountstown, FL 32424, in Sam Atkins Park.
 It’s an hour northeast of Panama City.

-Store and tour hours are Tuesday, Thursday, Friday, and Saturday, 10 am to 2 pm Central Time for a small price.
+Store and tour hours are Tuesday, Thursday, Friday, and Saturday, 10 am to 2 pm Central Time.
 Individual guided tours are also offered.
-Call (850) 674-2777 for appointments.
+Call (850) 674-2777 to schedule.

-Check the website for events like Pioneer Day or Folk Life Days.
-Wear comfortable shoes for walking.
-Bring water for warm days.
+Check their website for events like Pioneer Day or Folk Life Days.
 The general store sells handmade gifts and cold drinks.